-&lt;sup>145 See R. v.
+145 See R. v.
 Cunningham (1996), 104 CCC(3d) 542 (Ont.CA).

 Specifically with respect to PSC, there is a live debate amongst appellate courts.
+The stage of the Proulx analysis.

-The Alberta Court of Appeal has given "implicit approval" to the use of PSC to move a sentence under the penitentiary range for conditional sentence consideration.
-The contrary view has been held by the Saskatchewan Court of Appeal.
+Alberta Court of Appeal has given "implicit approval" to the use of PSC to move a sentence under the penitentiary range for conditional sentence consideration146.
+The contrary view has been held by the Saskatchewan Court of Appeal147.
 The Ontario Court of Appeal has not